 - Complex problems are rarely solved by centralised one-size-fits-all solutions.
 Innovation must be local, responsive to specific contexts, and draw on the creativity and civic capacity of local people.

-LGiU Australia – feedback on the trial
+LGiU Australia – feedback

 Members found value in the Australian policy briefings, an area we are keen to keep building on in collaboration with local government, to access new ideas and insights and potential solutions to critical issues.

 Members found LGiU Australia provided them with intelligence and expertise that saved them time and money.

 Following the prototype free-trial period and informed by member feedback, LGiU Australia has created a Member Prospectus which outlines the longer-term vision for LGiU, moving beyond the trial phase.

 To create a place where local governments can connect and learn from each other, both locally and internationally.
 It is a place where information and new ideas are shared freely for more impact.
 And it is a place where local government leadership teams can collaborate and shape the future of local government.

 The purpose of LGiU Australia is proposed to be driven by five key ideas, as shown below.